 Types of Goals & Marketing Campaign Tracking

-If you were to select custom at the screen in Fig. 3 you would be presented with the next screen that allows you to select the type of goal you wish to use, with Google Analytics there are four specific goal types.
+If you were to select custom, you would be presented with the next screen that allows you to select the type of goal you wish to use, with Google Analytics there are four specific goal types.
 But before we look at those go ahead and give the goal a meaningful name.

 Destination: This type of goal keeps track of a specific URL and is usually used to track things such as thank you pages and confirmation pages, each time one of these is visited it will trigger the goal.